Information and communications technology in Papua New Guinea: a sector profile

 Key players

-Since 2019, it has been government policy to merge Telikom PNG and Bmobile into a single entity and partially privatise it.
+Since 2019, it has been government policy to partially privatise Telikom PNG.

-Exact figures of market share are not readily available but it generally accepted that Digicel dominates the market in the mobile space.
+Exact figures of market share are not readily available but it generally accepted that Digicel dominates the market in the mobile space, with Vodafone second.

 Telikom PNG is the key provider of fixed-line phone calls in PNG, as well as most fixed internet services.
 It also owns TV broadcaster EMTV.
-With bmobile and PNG Dataco, Telikom forms a family of state-owned ICT enterprises merged into KTH in 2018.
-These report into the state-owned Kumul Consolidated Holdings.
+With bmobile and PNG Dataco, Telikom forms a family of state-owned ICT enterprises which report into the state-owned Kumul Consolidated Holdings.

 Digicel, which launched in PNG in 2007, has invested K2.9 billion in PNG.
 It has 1100 towers, of which only 300 are on the electricity grid.
 Fuel from helicopter is dropped every week.
 The company claims 92 per cent market share.

-KTH subsidiary PNG DataCo is responsible for internet infrastructure and wholesale telecommunications services.
-It has commissioned the Kumul Submarine Cable Network, which connects the 14 coastal provinces of PNG.
+KCH subsidiary PNG DataCo is responsible for internet infrastructure and wholesale telecommunications services.
+It owns the Kumul Submarine Cable Network, which connects the 14 coastal provinces of PNG.
 The System Two network connects Port Moresby to Madang, via Alotau, Popondetta and Lae.
 PNG DataCo has a partnership with PNG Power to use its transmission poles and towers.

 ICT services